lucblassel/HIV-DRM-machine-learning/data/README.md

 The same classifiers as above were trained and used to generate the results.
 The resulting files are the same as above.

-These predicitons were used to create Figure 2 of the manuscript
+These predictions were used to create Figure 2 of the manuscript